 My AC Is Louder Than Normal

-Staying current with the routine maintenance of your air conditioner will prevent many of these problems while keeping your energy costs to a minimum and increasing the service life of your system.
+Staying current with the routine maintenance of your air conditioner will prevent many of these problems.
+Plus, regular maintenance also helps to keep your energy costs to a minimum and increases the service life of your system.
 Be sure to schedule air conditioner maintenance at least once a year, and consider signing up for a preventative maintenance plan to make the process simple and cost-effective.

 If you have an older AC system that has always been loud, upgrading to a variable-speed blower may be an option to quiet it down, as well as a complete AC replacement.
 If your air conditioner is over 15 years old, installing a new system can offer quieter operation, significantly improved comfort, lower energy costs, and other great benefits.

 My AC Is Making New or Different Noises

 Noises that are new, have changed, or are significantly louder may be an indication of a major problem with your air conditioner, such as a failing compressor, bad blower motor bearings, or mechanical damage.
 Call an AC repair service if you notice any of the following sounds: